-The expected changes in a commodity's spot price and the roll yield earned by the investor in a commodity tracker should be seen as two sides of the same coin.
+The expected changes in a commodity's spot price and the roll yield earned by the investor in a commodity tracker should be seen as 2 sides of the same coin.
 This is because contango (an upward-sloping curve of futures prices over time) implies an expectation of rising spot prices (after adjusting for the cost of storage).

 In other words, some of the money you will lose as a result of the negative roll yield incurred by the index of a commodity that's in contango may well be offset by rising spot prices.

 Backwardation (when spot prices exceed future prices) generates a positive roll yield, but is typical for commodities whose spot prices are expected to fall over time.

 The third component of a commodity futures investor's return—collateral yield—arises because investors in commodity futures must set aside collateral.
 This collateral generates interest income, which is then reflected in the futures price.
 Only total return indexes include this source of return.

 Of the 3 sources of excess return to a commodity futures investor, changes in spot prices and the roll yield are the most important.
 The relative importance of the components can change over time, too.

 In the 1970s, investors in commodities earned money from rising spot prices and also from positive roll yields, as many commodity contracts remained in backwardation.
 But in the 2000s, commodity markets traded in contango for much of the time, meaning investors' gains from rising spot prices were offset to some extent by negative roll yields.

 In sum, it's advisable for potential commodity investors to understand all 3 sources of yield and to recognize that only total return commodity indices include all 3, while excess return indices only include the return from the change in spot and the yield from rolling futures contracts.
 Check your fund's prospectus for information on the type of index it tracks.